Dan-my/aawsa-billing-portal/README.md

     *   Select the main project folder and click "Open".
 3.  **Open the Integrated Terminal**:
     *   Once the project is open, go to the top menu and select `Terminal` > `New Terminal`.
-    *   This will open a command-line panel at the bottom of the VS Code window, which is where you will run all the necessary commands (like `supabase start`, `npm run dev`, etc.).
+    *   This will open a command-line panel at the bottom of the VS Code window, which is where you will run all the necessary commands (like `npm run supabase start`, `npm run dev`, etc.).

 ---